 Visiting Sydney Zoo

 Take your students on a self-guided adventure or book a workshop at Sydney Zoo!
-Download and print the Stage 2 Activity Booklet 'Classification of living things' to support student learning while visiting Sydney Zoo.
+Download and print the Stage 2 Activity Booklet 'People of the Forest' to support student learning about Orangutans while visiting Sydney Zoo.